github/vscode-codeql/extensions/ql-vscode/src/databases/README.md

 ### Databases

-This folder contains tests for the variant analysis repository panel.
+This folder contains code for the (local) databases panel and the variant analysis repositories panel.